ECRomaneli/woole/README.md

 With Woole, you can create **YOUR** own server.
 But before setup your Woole Server, be sure that your server port is open and the firewall (if configurable) has the HTTP, HTTPS and Tunnel port configured.
 Consult the server provider documentation to know how to configure that.
 Domains and hostings are not provided by Woole Server.

 The https://woole.me website was created to provide a free-to-use Woole Server.
-Just use the tunnel URL `grpc://woole.me:8001`.
+Just use the tunnel URL `woole.me`.
 The virtual machine is not so powerful so use with moderation.
 Note that the website disponibility can change without further advise.

 ### Basic Usage